Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Asking yourself "Who do you want to be" is a good way to break bad habits on the spot

 - Your luck increases if you just trust the present

+- Worry, stress and rumination are the brake.
+Trusting the present is the gas pedal.
+It moves your life.

+- Bad habits creep in as if nothing changed.
+Be wary of that.
+  - rumination for example, makes you think that the current scenario is different from the past ones, and that you definitely need to worry now